 I also didn’t find the “M-book” color mode to be an accurate match to my 2018 Macbook Pro.
 It was sort of close, but not close enough to be of any use.
 This isn’t a big deal for me, for I don’t plan on using my laptop with it, but your experience may be different.

-The Paper Color Sync software is unfortunately not as useful as I hoped it would be.
-Reason being, at the time of this review, Paper Color Sync only supports four printers.
-It also only supports a handful of paper stocks – four for the Canon printers and two for the Epsons.
+The Paper Color Sync software is unfortunately not as useful as I hoped it would be, for at the time of this review, the utility supports only four printers, plus a handful of basic OEM paper stocks (four Canon papers, two Epson papers).

 For casual use or making test prints, it works okay, and I thought the on-screen display profile it created was a decent approximation of what actually came out of the printer.
 But I don’t see this utility as being a reason to upgrade from older (unsupported) BenQ displays.